Last Updated on : 2024-11-20 02:13:29download

 Low power consumption: The average power consumption is 5 mA over a persistent TCP connection.
 The minimum power consumption is 2.5 mA in the attach procedure and 1 mA in airplane mode.

-The Cat.1 IoT network consists of the Cat.1 IoT devices, LTE base stations, LTE packet core network, IoT platform, and service platform.
+The Cat.1 IoT network consists of the Cat.1 smart devices, LTE base stations, LTE packet core network, Developer Platform, and service platform.

 The device enables radio frequency (RF) communication.
 Network functionality, Bluetooth, phone calls, SMS messaging, and Wi-Fi positioning are supported.